irods/python-irodsclient/README.rst

 ...     f.write(b'blah'); f.flush()
 ...     ses.data_objects.put(f.name,d_path)

-As in iticket, we may set a time limit on the availability of a ticket, either as a timestamp or in epoch seconds:
+As with iticket, we may set a time limit on the availability of a ticket, either as a timestamp or in seconds since the epoch:

 >>> t=Ticket(ses); s = t.string
 vIOQ6qzrWWPO9X7
 >>> t.issue('read','/some/path')
 >>> t.modify('expiry','2021-04-01.12:34:56')  # timestamp assumed as UTC

-To check the results of the above, we could invoke the icommand:
+To check the results of the above, we could invoke this icommand elsewhere in a shell prompt:

-iticket ls vIOQ6qzrWWPO9X7
+:code:`iticket ls vIOQ6qzrWWPO9X7`

-in another terminal window, and the server should report back the same expiration timestamp.
+and the server should report back the same expiration timestamp.

 And, if we are the issuer of a ticket, we may also query, filter on, and extract information based on a ticket's attributes and catalog relations: